Friday, March 27, 2015

 The Subterraneans: RATS: NIGHT OF TERROR, SWITCHBLADE SISTERS, THE BOOGENS

-As bi-polar March melts and freezes and jumps 30 degrees up and down almost every day here in NYC, I'm a veg, Danny, my SADD dragging me around like Angel tied to the back of Mapache's automóvil.
+As bipolar March melts and freezes and jumps 30 degrees almost every day here in NYC, SADD drags me around like Angel tied to the back of Mapache's automóvil.
 My mother died last month, so who am I trying to shock with all my crazy gonzo rambling now?
-Who's next in the Agatha Christie keelhaul that has slowly dwindled down my little nuclear quartet?
-In the hell of my natural Brooklyn habitat the rent keeps going up up up up; I've been writing about the lysergic properties of The Green Pastures all week, but with all the instant crucifying going on in the blogosphere I'm worried it's racist instead of merely clever.
+What's my character motivation now that my main audience back startled by my transgressive utterances is beyond my reach?
+I've been writing about the lysergic properties of The Green Pastures all week, but with all the instant crucifying going on in the blogosphere I'm worried my post is racist instead of merely clever.
 If the weather wasn't so unendurable I might hazard a guess, but the barometric pressure makes clarity impossible.
-Soon enough, I'll just be chillin' with some entries in the drive-in triple feature canon instead.
-Because good recycled trash just might be the only haven from the demons at our doorstep, whomever they be.
-And so I turn to Joanne Nail to fuck the shit up on my behalf, for my God is one of wrath and vengeance and he's tired of bureaucrats and bourgeois liberal tenure-trackers bearin' false witness.
-Hear these words long written down: the Jezebels will be back!
+Luckily, a see-saw bows one's way at least half the time, so in a bit I'll be back to chillin,' banging out some entries in the drive-in triple feature canon.
+Now more than ever, good recycled trash just might be the only haven from the demons at our doorstep, and so I turn to Joanne Nail to fuck the shit up on my behalf, for my God is one of wrath and vengeance and he's tired of bureaucrats and bourgeois liberal tenure-trackers bearin' false witness.
+Hear these words long written down: Swing See-Saw Swing! the Jezebels will be back!

 RATS: NIGHT OF TERROR